What is Put Call Ratio?

 The following is the interpretation of PCR in terms of ratio –

-- Less than 1 (<1): It shows that traders are purchasing more call options than put options and signals a bullish market trend going forward.
+- What if PCR is Less than 1 (<1): It shows that traders are purchasing more call options than put options and signals a bullish market trend going forward.

-- More than 1 (>1): It shows that traders are purchasing more put options than call options and signals a bearish trend going forward.
+- What if PCR is More than 1 (>1): It shows that traders are purchasing more put options than call options and signals a bearish trend going forward.

 - Equal to 1 (=1): It shows that traders are purchasing the same amount of put options and call options and signals a neutral trend going forward.